shelleywong/CSCI211-Course-Materials/CURE-E/finalProject.md

 ## Introduction

-The lab exercises and programming assignments in this class allow you to develop your understanding of fundamental data structures and algorithms, improve your programming ability, and practice your problem-solving skills, but they all are relatively small examples that have well-defined boundaries.
-You are given detailed guidelines and nicely organized input, and everyone is expected to get the exact same output.
+The lab exercises and programming assignments in this class allow you to develop your understanding of fundamental data structures and algorithms, improve your programming ability, and practice your problem-solving skills, but they are all relatively small problems that have well-defined boundaries.
+You are given detailed guidelines and nicely organized input, and everyone is expected to get the exact same output.<br>

 The goal of the CURE-E Project is to give you an opportunity to apply what you have learned to a real-world dataset and address some problems with unknown solutions.
 This project takes ideas from [authentic learning](https://www.edglossary.org/authentic-learning/) experiences, which focus on connecting what students are taught in school to real-world issues, problems, and applications.<br>

 CURE-E projects are opportunities for learning!
-Failure and repetition are normal and expected components of research and other projects with unknown outcomes.
-Similarly, software development is a continuous process of refining, enhancing, and adapting to meet evolving requirements.
-Regular iterations and improvements are important for providing the best possible user experience.<br>
+You may not end up with your expected outcome, or you may need to try various approaches before finding one that works.
+When it comes to research and projects with unknown outcomes, this is normal -- you will be faced with failure and the need for iteration all the time in the real world (if you aren't already familiar...).
+In academic research, all results can contribute new knowledge and insight, even if they are not the results you wanted or expected.
+In software development, a project is rarely ever "finished" -- it is a continuous process of refining, enhancing, and adapting to meet evolving requirements, and regular improvements are key to providing the best possible user experience.<br>

-Your grade for this project will not be based on your results matching an expected or predetermined outcome.
-Rather, your grade will be based on your final deliverables (a working program, documentation, presentation, visual representation, and self-assessment) and completion of each steps of the process.
+With that in mind, your grade for this project will not be based on your results matching an expected or predetermined outcome.
+Rather, your grade will be based on a variety of final deliverables (a working program, documentation, presentation (part 1 and 2), visual representation, and self-assessment), as well as your iterative work in the process of completing the project (entrepreneurial mindset discussion response, in-class QFT activity, your proposal, and regular commits to your CSCI211 git repo).
 I will consider your ability to generate innovative ideas, adapt to challenges, and write a program to solve a problem that you have not encountered before.

 ## Attitude